RackNerd Billboard Banner

 virt-manager

-You’ll see the Virtual Machine Manager GUI.
-The first time it opens, it may ask for authentication—this is normal.
+The first launch may prompt for authentication—this is normal.

 Step 3: Create a New VM